All Episodes

 The angle.

-It was a great show yesterday, replay it.
+It was a great show yesterday.

-Could have helped a lot of people.
+It helped a lot of people.

-We have the circumstance where the organization is fine, but we're missing out on the ideas business.
+Organization is fine, but we're missing out on the ideas business, the ideological business.

 And the message is that in the Republican Party, the establishment really doesn't want conservatives to triumph.

-Well, the bad thing about that is is that the conservative wing of the Republican Party is where the ideas are.
+Well, the bad thing about that is, is that the conservative wing of the Republican Party is where the ideas are.

 To do what?

-That that kind of thing matters.
+That kind of thing matters.

-And that's, you know, when you say we're not winning in Ohio with the issue two because of organization or whatever, I'd I would say I think it was a loss of ideas.
+And that's, you know, when you say we're not winning in Ohio with issue two because of organization or whatever, I would say I think it was a loss of ideas because issue three was also, we were way outspent on issue three, if I'm not mistaken.

 This is the issue that the reject the federal mandate to buy insurance in Obamacare.

-I mean, that that was defeated soundly.
+I mean, that was defeated soundly.

-But I don't know, I wasn't in Ohio.
+I wasn't in Ohio.

-Some people on our side are even afraid to go after the unions, which is understandable to come to your house and beat you up.
+Some people on our side are even afraid to go after the unions, which is understandable.

-But and the the wording of question two is one of those weird things where voting no meant yes and vice versa.
+But and the wording of question two is one of those weird things where voting no meant yes and vice versa.

-I mean, it you you had to vote counterintuitive.
+I mean, you had to vote counterintuitive.

 It sounded like it was written by a union folk, and it probably was.